Germany

 Current state of regulation regarding BNPL?

-There is no particular regulation of BNPL in Germany.
+There is currently no particular regulation of BNPL in Germany.
 However, the provision of BNPL can already be covered by other regulation, including regulation of payment services, factoring or lending.
 Therefore, it is important to structure the BNPL scheme properly to avoid any regulatory pitfalls.

 Outline the proposals to change regulation?